DCMLab/JazzHarmonyTreebank/readme.md

- * `plot_qtree` and `plot_dict` both use `pdflatex` and `tikz` to generate pleasant visualisations of a single tree, and takes, in addition to the tree also a filename to which the tree should be written.
+ * `plot_qtree` and `plot_dict` both use `pdflatex` and `tikz` to generate pleasant visualisations of a single tree, and takes, in addition to the tree also a filename to which the tree should be written, and optionally whether or not some basic escaping of LaTeX symbols should be applied to the node labels.

  * For the following, we assume the tree to be in dict form, as given e.g. by loading the treebank using `json.load`.